jshafto/app_academy_notes/w2_learning_obectives.md

 - Write an object literal with a variable key using interpolation
    - not clear what is meant by "interpolation"?
 - Use the `obj[key] !== undefined` pattern to check if a given variable that contains a key exists in an object
+   - can also use `"key" in object` syntax (returns boolean)
+   - keys should be unique strings
 - Utilize Object.keys and Object.values in a function
 - Iterate through an object using a `for in` loop
 ```javascript